PO Box 9021, Wilmington, DE 19809, USA

 B

-Numbers indicate during how many of the tours the mammal has been found
+Numbers following the two-letter codes indicate the number of tours during with the mammal has been found

-(out of 13 tours in Washington State & 12 in California)
+(out of 13 tours in Washington State and 12 in California)

 Species with a PR occur in the area of Point Reyes, California